tinytengu/sublime-patcher/README.md

 ## Usage
 ### Cracking
 1. Clone repository
-2. Run `main.py` as an administrator on Linux or superuser on Linux
+2. Run `main.py` as an administrator on Windows or superuser on Linux
 ```bash
 python3 main.py
 ```